Zero-cycles on varieties over p-adic fields and Brauer groups: Introduction

 {\it Acknowledgements.} The research for this article was partially supported by EPSRC grant and JSPS Core-to-Core Program.
 The authors express their gratitude to Professor Ivan Fesenko for valuable comments and discussions and to The University of Nottingham for their great hospitality.
-Thanks are also due to Professor Jean-Louis Colliot-Th\'el\`ene for helpful conversations and allowing them to include his note \cite{ct:letter} in this paper.
+Thanks are also due to Professor Jean-Louis Colliot-Th\'el\`ene for his lucid expository paper \cite{CTb} on the subject of this paper based on his Bourbaki talk, and for allowing them to include his note \cite{ct:letter} in this paper.
+They also thank Tetsuya Uematsu for several valuable comments on the arguments in \S\ref{sect.cubic}.
+Finally they express sincere gratitude to Professor Moritz Kerz for his valuable suggestion to simplify the proof of Theorem \ref{thm0-2}.